Lover (Taylor Swift song): Music video

 The music video for "Lover", directed by Swift and Drew Kirsch, premiered on YouTube on August 22, 2019, hours before the album's release.
 Christian Owens, a dancer on Swift's 1989 and Reputation tours, stars as the male lead.
 The video was filmed in a set in Hollywood.
 According to Swift, its concept was inspired by the lyric "You two are dancing in a snow globe round and round" from the song "You Are in Love", a song about two best friends in love, taken from Swift's album 1989.

-The video begins with a child receiving a snow globe as a gift on Christmas day, before focusing on the dollhouse inside the snow globe.
+The video begins with a child receiving a snow globe as a gift on Christmas Day, before focusing on the dollhouse inside the snow globe.
 Swift and Owens portray a couple who live in the house, which has seven distinctly-colored rooms.
 Each features scenes of the couple's domestic life through the ups and downs of their love.
 For instance, the green room shows Swift's character playing drums, the yellow room features the couple playing board games, the blue room has a giant fishbowl in which the couple swim, and an attic is where they reminisce by watching home videos.
 At the end, the child who receives the snow globe is revealed to be the couple's daughter.
-The video includes easter eggs to many of Swift's other songs.
-Media outlets welcomed the video's romantic and dreamy atmosphere; Teen Vogue's Mary Elizabeth Andriotis compared the cinematography to the films of director Wes Anderson.
+The video includes easter eggs to many of Swift's other songs and albums, including each room in the dollhouse represents one previous Taylor Swift's album (her later albums, Folklore, Evermore and Midnights, were referenced into the dollhouse and its related landscape by Taylor after their release).
+Media outlets welcomed the video's romantic and dreamy atmosphere; Teen Vogue's Mary Elizabeth Andriotis compared the cinematography to the films of Wes Anderson.

 Critical reception

-"Lover" was met with widespread critical acclaim, and seen as a large improvement compared to the lukewarm reception of the upbeat singles Swift had released before.
-They praised what they described as intimate lyrics and a romantic production.
+"Lover" was met with widespread critical acclaim and was seen as a large improvement compared to the lukewarm reception to the more upbeat singles from Lover that preceded it.
+Critics praised what they described as intimate lyrics and a romantic production.
 Jay Willis of GQ, in a review of the album Lover, dubbed the song "the best love story" that Swift had ever produced.
 Many critics commended "Lover" as a testament to Swift's talents as a singer-songwriter, with Abby Aguirre of Vogue describing the song as a "romantic, haunting [...] singer-songwritery nugget".
 Slate critic Carl Wilson found the songwriting "replete with the little twists of phrase and zoomed-in details that make the best Swift songs so Swifty".
 The Independent's Alexandra Pollard called it a reminder of Swift's ability to "distil infatuation into something specific and universal".